 The HW-RN is an interdisciplinary research network aimed at improving our understanding of factors contributing to the possible increased risk of overweight and obesity among children with Autism Spectrum Disorder (ASD) and other special health care needs.
 The network developed a research agenda, conducts research using existing datasets and/or health records and disseminates research findings to increase prevention efforts, improve health care delivery services, and improve the health and wellbeing of children and adolescents with ASD and other special health care needs.
 The MCH HW-RN will also identify surveillance opportunities, and develop approaches to test the initial efficacy, feasibility and acceptability of an intervention program designed to reduce excessive weight among children and youth with ASD and other special health care needs.

-The Autism Intervention Research Program supports research on to advance the evidence base on the effectiveness of interventions to improve the health and well-being of children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities and to advance best practices for early identification of autism spectrum disorder and other developmental disabilities.
+The Autism Intervention Research Program supports research to advance the evidence base on the effectiveness of interventions to improve the health and well-being of children and adolescents with autism spectrum disorder (ASD) and other developmental disabilities and to advance best practices for early identification of autism spectrum disorder and other developmental disabilities.

 Comparative Efficacy of a self-directed and therapist-assisted telehealth parent training intervention for children with ASD